 Chapter 2: Ausbildung vom Trommler, or Hitler’s Goes to Drum School

 Chs.
-4-7 survey some of Hitler’s most consistent rhetorical tactics, including figures of speech, performative habits, and argumentative strategies.
-Ch.
-8 explains how he adapted the rhetorical lessons from his own speaking and propaganda to teach other Nazis throughout Germany how to be effective speakers and propagandists.
+5-12 survey some of Hitler’s most consistent rhetorical strategies and tactics, including figures of speech, performative habits, and argumentative strategies.

 Endorsements (under construction)